 I have found that making it at home is simple and cheap.
 (Bonus: cold brew isn’t acidic.)
 But sadly, I do not like the taste of it nearly as much as iced coffee purchased in a coffee shop.
 I’m still not buying it out, but I don’t enjoy it homemade nearly as much.
 I know – First World Problem alert.

 I’ve been using cold brew filter bags purchased from Brandless.
 Next I’ll try brewing a Nespresso pod and pouring that over ice and water and report back.
 If you have any suggestions for amazing iced coffee made at home, please leave them in comments!

 Another way I save money on food is to buy snacks when I know I’ll be traveling.
-I’m heading to a Leadership conference with my company next month.
+I’m heading to a conference next month.
 They will provide breakfast, coffee and lunch during the event.
 But, I am not paying for overpriced airport snacks or more than one dinner!
 (My rule when traveling for business is that I get one dinner out.)
 My carry-on bag is stocked with oatmeal cups, nuts and protein bars.

 Frugality is so often about simply planning ahead.

 What are your favorite practical tips for saving money on groceries?

 Update: We joined a warehouse club.
 More on the Aldi vs Costco debate here!